coverclock/com-diag-diminuto/README.md

 # Build

-Clone, build, and test Diminuto (some unit and functional tests may require you be root).
+Clone, build, and sanity test Diminuto.
+(Some other unit and functional tests may require you be root, require nohup, or even require a purpose-built hardware test fixture.)

     cd ~
     mkdir -p src